jphafner/physicsReader/reader2/r2-02-RollCall.md

 <br />
 I have a theory that the notion of naming the heavenly bodies after mythological characters did not originate with the Greeks, but that it was a deliberate piece of copycattishness.

-To be sure, one speaks of Helios as the god of the Sun and Gaea as the goddess of the Earth, but it seems obvious to me that the words came first, to express the physical objects, and that these were personified into gods and goddesses later on.
+To be sure, one speaks of <em>Helios</em> as the god of the Sun and <em>Gaea</em> as the goddess of the Earth, but it seems obvious to me that the words came first, to express the physical objects, and that these were personified into gods and goddesses later on.

 The later Greeks did, in fact, feel this lack of mythological character and tried to make Apollo the god of the Sun and Artemis (Diana to the Romans) the goddess of the Moon.
-This may have taken hold of the Greek scholars but not of the ordinary folk, for whom Sun and Moon remained Helios and Selene.
+This may have taken hold of the Greek scholars but not of the ordinary folk, for whom Sun and Moon remained <em>Helios</em> and <em>Selene</em>.
 (Nevertheless, the influence of this Greek attempt on later scholars was such that no other important heavenly body was named for Apollo and Artemis.)